Steve Prescott Foundation

-We first became involved with the Steve Prescott Foundation during our time as title sponsor of the Rugby League's premier tournament, the Engage Super League (2005-2011).
-By supporting charities and local communities our involvement brought together the values of Engage Mutual with those of the game.
+We first became involved with the Steve Prescott Foundation during our seven years as title sponsor of the Engage Super League.
+At this time we supported several Rugby League charities, and one of these was the Foundation.